 Catalyst: Start your year off WiSE

 The Catalyst program gives first-year freshwomen the opportunity to move into their residence hall early, network with faculty, meet peers and participate in team building activities.
-Participating students move in to their residence hall on Wednesday, August 23, 2017.
-Students who sign up are required to participate in a WiSE full day orientation program on Thursday, August 24, 2017.
-A schedule can be viewed below.
+Participating students move in to their residence hall one day early, Wednesday, August 22nd.
+Students who sign up are required to participate in a WiSE full day orientation program on Thursday, August 23, 2018.
+A schedule from last year’s program can be viewed below.

 “WiSE and Shine” Breakfast Meetups

-Enjoy a free breakfast with female faculty members at UB.
-This is a fun opportunity to meet people and form connections with other females in STEM across campus.
+Enjoy breakfast with female faculty members at UB while they share their expertise on select research areas.
+This is a fun opportunity to meet other students with similar academic interests and form connections with other women in STEM across campus.

 The University at Buffalo is teeming with special events and guest lectures that give you access to great people and great minds.
 Our Events page and social media accounts lists specific WiSE programs.
 Additionally, an email is sent once a week to promote WiSE and University-wide events related to the STEM fields.
 WiSE students are encouraged to attend these events as schedules allow, to get exposure to the depth and breadth of what the STEM fields have to offer and to broaden your network of contacts as you begin to think about internships, research and post-graduation employment.